Requirements

 coverage

-If not using Django, remove coverage and add:
+If not using Django, add:

 pytest